 Efrat Shimron

-Department of Electrical Engineering and Computer Sciences (EECS)
+Department of Electrical and Computer Engineering (ECE) &

 About

-New!
-I'm currenlty joining the Technion - Israel Institute of Technology as an assistant professor, with dual affiliation to the Electrical & Computer Engineering (ECE) department & Biomedical Engineering departments.
-I'm excited to open my medical AI lab at the Technion.
+I'm an assistant professor at the Technion - Israel Institute of Technology, with dual affiliation to the Electrical & Computer Engineering (ECE) & Biomedical Engineering (BME) departments.
+I'm leading the medical AI & MRI lab.
 My research focuses on developing computational techniques for solving inverse problems in medical imaging, primarily for Magnetic Resonance Imaging (MRI).
 It combines computer vision, AI, physics, and medical sciences.

 I was previously a postdoc in the Department of Electrical Engineering and Computer Sciences (EECS) at UC Berkeley, where I worked with Prof. Michael (Miki) Lustig (UC Berkeley) and Prof. Shreyas Vasanawala (Stanford) on developing computational techniques for dynamic (temporal) MRI and investigating AI bias.
 I also have an ongoing collaboration with the group of Prof. Matthew Rosen (Harvard) regarding the emerging technology of low-field MRI.

-I recently received several career awards: Rising Stars in Electrical Engineering and Computer Sciences (2023), Outstanding Emerging Investigator, and the Weizmann Institute Women’s Postdoctoral Career Development Award in Science (2022-2024).
+I recently received several career awards: the National Alon fellowship (VATAT) for outstanding young PIs (2024), Rising Stars in Electrical Engineering and Computer Sciences (2023), the Weizmann Institute Women’s Postdoctoral Career Development Award in Science (2022-2024) and an Outstanding Emerging Investigator award.

 I am an advocate of reproducible research - all my papers have open-source code (links below).
 I was also the 2021-2023 Trainee Representative of the ISMRM Reproducible Research Study Group (RRSG) Governing Committee.